ING Personal Loans

-You can choose a loan term of two, three, four or five years.
+You can choose a loan term of two to seven years.
+Loan terms of six or seven years are only available for loan amounts over $30,000.
 ING says your personal loan is for a fixed term so you do not have the option of extending it.
 If you are experiencing financial hardship, ING says to contact its hardship team over the phone.

 There are a number of fees to be aware of when taking out a personal loan with ING.
 At the time of writing the following fees are listed by ING:

 - Establishment fee of $100 (ING says it will waive this if you have an active ING Orange Everyday at the time of application or request to open an Orange Everyday account with your loan to receive loan funds)

 - Interim statement fee of $7 per statement

 Yes, ING personal loans require minimum repayments either monthly or fortnightly.
 ING says your loan repayments will remain the same for the life of the loan as the interest rate is fixed, not variable.
 The amount will vary depending on the length of your loan, the principal amount borrowed and your interest rate.

 According to ING, to be eligible for its personal loan you must:

 - Be an Australian citizen, New Zealand citizen or Australian Permanent Resident